rkanavath/OpenJUMP/trunk/openjump/etc/readme.txt

 ----------
 OpenJUMP is distributed under the GPL license.
 A description of this license can be found in the "gpl.txt" file on the same location than this readme file.
+OpenJUMP uses the BATIK libraries to write svg format.
+The BATIK libraries are used under the terms of the APACHE license, which can be found in the "apache.txt" file.

 2. Installation instructions